Table of Contents

 3. Block Countries with a WordPress Plugin

-If your store only services a handful of countries, then you can block all countries that it doesn’t service from checking out.
-This can be done easily with a plugin and typically an IP to a country database like Maxmind.
-This type of database maps internet IP addresses to countries and is fairly accurate.
-You can download their database or use their API.
-They have a free and paid plan.
+If your store only services a handful of countries, you can block all countries it doesn’t service from checking out.
+This can be done quickly with a plugin and typically an IP-to-country database like Maxmind.
+This database maps internet IP addresses to countries and is pretty accurate.
+You can download their database or use their API; they have a free and paid plan.

 4. Block Countries with your Web Server